-\ Movies.
+Movies.
 For big releases, try the Regal Fenway 13 (a block from Fenway Park) or AMC Lowes (on the Boston Common).
 Using your BU ID, you can buy movie tickets to these theaters and all Showcase Cinemas for \$8 each (Inquire at the ticket window near the 2nd floor ATM of BUMC's East Newton Pavilion).
-For independent films, the Coolidge Corner Theatre in Brookline or the Kendall Square Cinema in Cambridge are good bets.
-In the summer, try catching a "Movies by Moonlight" flick at the wharf at Boston Harbor Hotel
+For independent films, the Coolidge Corner Theater in Brookline or the Kendall Square Cinema in Cambridge are good bets.
+In the summer, try catching a "Movies by Moonlight" flick at the wharf at Boston Harbor Hotel.

-- \ Museums.
-There are a host of incredible museums in Boston, including the Museum of Science, the Museum of Fine Arts (free for university students!) the Harvard Museum of Natural H istory, and yes...the Museum of Bad Art.
-Join their e-mail lists for event news, including the monthly "Gardner After Hours" at the gorgeous Isabella Stewart Gardner Museum.
-The Aqua rium and the Franklin Park Zoo are also good bets. - Nightlife.
-Subscribe for events at Howl at the Moon (dueling piano bar), the Goodlife (home of the monthly Middle School Dance), Royale Nightclub, Clerys, Lansdowne Street, and the infamous Alley (Estate, Liquor Store, Gypsy Bar).
-Around the medical campus, Wally's Cafe Jazz Club and the Beehive are worthwhile visits.
+Museums.
+There are a host of incredible museums in Boston, including the Museum of Science, the Museum of Fine Arts (free for university students!), the Harvard Museum, and yes...the Museum of Bad Art.
+The Aquarium and the Franklin Park Zoo are also good bets.

+Nightlife.
+Subscribe for events at Howl at the Moon (dueling piano bar), The Goodlife (home of the monthly Middle School Dance), Royale Nightclub, The Grand Boston, Clerys, Tunnel, Venu, Storyville, Whiskey Saigon, Landsdowne Street, and the infamous Alley (Estate, Liquor Store, Gypsy Bar).
+Around the medical campus, Wally's Café Jazz Club and the Beehive are worthwhile visits.
 There are plenty more nightclubs in Boston; depending on what your flavor of crowd/environment is, there will be a venue suited for you.
-Trivia is great around here too! - \ Good Brews.
-Try Bukowski Tavern off of Boylston Street, Sunse t Grill in Brighton, or the Publick House in Brookline.
-The by MBTA.

-Samuel Adams and Harpoon Breweries are both accessible
+Good Brews.
+Try Bukowski Tavern off of Boylston Street, Sunset Grill in Brighton, or the Publick House in Brookline.
+The Samuel Adams and Harpoon Breweries are both accessible by MBTA.